brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 ### Problematic:
 (Not clear problematic in mind but here is what I want to work on the most)
 1) Avoiding the transformation of the data
-2) Deal with missing values
+2) Deal with missing values (see 24''58min in the [presentation of Gaël Varoquaux](https://www.youtube.com/watch?reload=9&v=wIMJVgkQjNY&feature=youtu.be))

 ### Aims:

+Learning how to:
+1) Properly share project related files
+2) Use machine learning models
+3) Use python instead of R

-Compare the model performances when infering the genetic profil of an individual.
+Main goal: Compare the model performances when infering the genetic profile of an individual.

 ## Tools
+- Git/Github to share the scripts and results
-- Python to use nilearn and sklearn libraries
+- Python using nilearn and sklearn libraries
 - Jupyter notebook to keep track of the project
 - Compute Quebec to run the analyses on the complete sample (<3,000?)
-- Git/Github to share the scripts and results

 ## Data
 A first thought is to use data from [UK Biobank](https://www.ukbiobank.ac.uk/):
-- From the genetic side: [Kendall et al.](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B) already published a paper on 33 pathogenic CNV using 420,247 individuals (2019).
+- From the genetic side: [Kendall et al. (2019)](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B) already published a paper on 33 pathogenic CNV using 420,247 individuals.
 For the moment, we have a list of 1,265 individuals with pottentially pathogenic CNVs.
-- From the MRI side: All derived anatomical OR fMRI data are available for 40,000 individuals.
+- From the MRI side: All derived structural, diffusion and fMRI data are available for 40,000 individuals.
+I will focus on structural data.
 - From the phenotypic side: sex, age, ... all the interesting data pertinent for the project which are avalable for most individuals from this cohort.

 The final dataset will be a smaller sample of individuals carriers of the most pathogenic CNVs (among the 1,265 selected by [Kendall et al. (2019)](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B)) vs. controls.